- Saturday 2nd September 2023

 We appreciate any feedback on the Moreton-in-Marsh Show - both good and bad!
 To give us feedback please see the contact us page.

 To allow the animals to be prepared and moved to the Grand Arena, the Livestock Area will close at 3.20pm to the general public.
 Please ensure that you follow all the instructions for bio-security at the event including washing your hands after being in the Livestock areas.

 Note to Pregnant women: In order to protect your own health and that of your unborn child, women who are, or who may be, pregnant are advised to avoid close contact with livestock animals.
 Although these infections are uncommon, and the number of human pregnancies affected by contact with sheep & goats is extremely small, it is important that pregnant women are made aware of the potential risks in order to safeguard their health and that of their unborn baby.

 If a child or vulnerable peron is lost on the showground please report immediately to a show steward.
 Similarly if you find someone who is lost please report to a show steward as soon as possible.
 Wristbands are available at the gate for children or vulnerable adults with space for contact details.
 If you lose any valuables on the showground please report to the Secretary’s Office.
 Please do not leave your belongings unattended at any time.

 We have food and drink outlets throughout the showground.
 There is also areas set aside if you wish to picnic.
 If you have specific dietary requirements please visit the Secretary's tent who can advise you of the best places to go.
-Free drinking water is available at 3 places on the showground as indicated on the map - please bring your re-fillable water bottles!
+Free drinking water is available at various points on the showground as indicated on the map - please bring your re-fillable water bottles!

 There are numerous rubbish bins around the showground -please dispose of your rubbish thoughtfully.
 All rubbish from Moreton Show is recycled or aerobically digested, we aim for zero waste to go to landfill.